-If the parents react at the right time, our cranial remodelling clinic can provide detailed evaluation and solutions for infantile head deformities.
-We are proud to be a clinical provider of cranial remodelling orthosis, manufacturing through digital technologies which offer improved comfort, fantastic aesthetics, gentle care and fast delivery.
+If the parents react at the right time, our Pediatric Head Deformities Clinic can provide detailed evaluation and solutions for infantile head deformities.
+We are proud to be a clinical provider of cranial remodeling orthosis, manufacturing through digital technologies which offer improved comfort, fantastic aesthetics, gentle care, and fast delivery.

 These can occur when a baby sleeps in the same position during pregnancy or due to problems with the neck muscles (torticollis).
 Infant’s heads are soft to allow for the incredible brain growth that occurs in the first year of life.
-But, they’re also susceptible to being “moulded” into a flat shape.
-Fortunately, positional plagiocephaly is usually easy to treat, and appropriate intervention is possible before one year of age.
+But, they’re also susceptible to being “molded” into a flat shape.
+Fortunately, positional plagiocephaly is usually easy to treat, and appropriate intervention is possible by using plagiocephaly treatment helmets before one year of age.

 Premature babies are more vulnerable to positional head deformities due to their skulls being softer than those of full-term babies.
 The medical conditions often result in spending increased periods on their backs without being moved or picked up.

 Positional head deformities shouldn’t be confused with craniosynostosis, a more severe condition that occurs when skull bones fuse too soon, causing an abnormal skull shape and possible brain damage if the condition is not corrected.
 Craniosynostosis is usually corrected with surgery.